About Robyn's Web Pages

 While my site was at UMBC (1997 to 9/03), I had counters at the six pages listed at the bottom of every page [index, resume (used to be at the bottom but not anymore), master, animal, fish, pond] which are mostly indices to link to my individual pages.
 I also had counters on my rabbit, goldfish, turtle, aquababy, sailfin, and pond book pages.
 To save space and UMBC's counter memory, all other pages were without counters.
 Thus, if someone directly visited my turkey page or rosy red minnow page and not any of the index pages, their visit would not be on any of the counters.
 The counters also logged my visits and return visits so that they did not correctly reflect the true number of visitors.
 At least twice, the server reset the counters to zero so a true count was only estimated based on monthly records I kept of the page counts.

 At the top of each web page, there is a "Last Updated."
-This date is the last time that I changed any information.
+This date is the last time that I changed any information on that page.
 This is not the date when the web page was last altered on-line.
-For example, I might change some information on Monday using WordPerfect but not put it on-line until Friday.
+For example, I might change some information on Monday using Notepad but not put it on-line until Friday.

 Also, just because a page was changed just yesterday, does not mean I edited the page fully.
 Usually, I am just changing or adding one small thing.
 Most pages I have not had any time to re- read so that a large portion of the information on my huge site is out of date, or I would add a lot to it IF I had any free time of which I have zero!
 I wish I had time to really update my site.